Each month, we spotlight Moments of Victory® from people in our community. Today, we are happy to feature Bruce McKay from St. Louis, Missouri.

 SHARE YOUR VICTORY

-Each month, we spotlight people from our Parkinson’s community who embody living well today – what we call Moments of Victory®.
-Your story, like Bruce’s, could be featured on our blog and Facebook page so others can learn from your experiences and victories.
+Each month, we spotlight people from our Parkinson’s community who embody living well today – Moments of Victory®.
+Like Bruce's, your story could be featured on our blog and Facebook page so others can learn from your experiences and victories.